Chaitalykundu/Data-Engineer/11-Terraform/Theory/02-Installation-and-Initialize/02-Initialize-terraform.md

 ### When you run: `terraform init`

-- Terraform will downloads the provider plugin and Initialize the terraform file
+- Terraform will downloads the **provider plugin** and Initialize the terraform file

 &nbsp;

 ### When you run: `terraform plan`

-- Terraform will Plan the changes (though there are no resources here) and show whatb things are to be changed
+- Terraform will Plan the changes (though there are no resources here) and show things are to be changed

 &nbsp;